seandmccarthy/seandmccarthy.github.com/_posts/2018-04-09-explicit-return-in-ruby.md

 2. Being explicit is good information for subsequent coders
 3. It can prevent accidental information leakage

-Languages with static types allow us to declare the expailcit return type, or the absence of a return value.
+Languages with static types allow us to declare the explicit return type, or the absence of a return value.
 A static type system would catch at compile time if you forgot to return something, or that it was the wrong type.
 Quite helpful!

 This method returns a value of type `decimal`